| Summary |

 2. Online Converter Tools

-Another option you’ll find is online converter tools.
+Another option you’ll find is online conversion tools.
 These tools claim you can convert images to HUS with just one click, but this is often misleading.

 Many online converters don’t deliver what they promise.
 They might redirect you to ads or other pages to make money.
 Some might even try to steal your data or infect your device with malware.
 So, be very careful with these online tools.